WRPN (AM)

-WRPN (1600 AM) is a radio station broadcasting a full service News/Talk/Adult Gold format.
+WRPN (1600 kHz) is a commercial AM radio station broadcasting a full-service, soft oldies and AC and talk format.
 Licensed to the city of Ripon, Wisconsin, United States, the station is currently owned by Civic Media.
 Its original call letters were WCWC, which stood for "Central Wisconsin Canning", the owners of the station.
 WCWC at one time also had a co-owned FM station, first at 95.9 MHz and later at 96.1 MHz.
 The call letters were originally WCWC-FM, then later WYUR.

 In April 2025, Civic Media bought the station and WAUH from Hometown Broadcasting LLC for $1.4 million.